-When teaching side plank yoga pose to beginners I like to use a step-by-step approach.
-The first step is to learn how to use the shoulder.
+When teaching beginners how to balance in side plank yoga pose to I like to use a step-by-step approach.
+The first step doesn't even focus on balance.
+The first step in learning side plank is learning how to use the shoulder.

 To make learning to use the shoulder easier I use a very easy variation of side plank, with both knees bent and the elbow of the supporting arm bent also.